• Working Hours - Mon - Thu: 8:00 - 17:00; Fri: 8:00 - 14:00

 • Good communication (oral and written) and facilitation skills.

-• Proficiency in the use of MS Office – (Word, Spreadsheet, and PowerPoint), other applicable software, and video conferencing are required.
+• Proficiency in the use of MS Office – (Word, Spreadsheet, and PowerPoint), other applicable software.

 Education and Experience: